Xanthos-Code/vintel/README.md

 There are no plans to bring the GUI to HTML/JS.
 Sorry.
 But you can set the vintel-window always on top (look at the menu).

 **EXE?
 I'm using Linux!**
 Great!
 Same here.
-VINTEL works great on Linux.
+Vintel works great on Linux.
 Use the sourcecode and install following dependencies: Python 2.7.x, pyQt 4.x, BeautifulSoup 4 and pygame.
 Should be available through your software repositories.

 **I'm using a Mac.
 Does Vintel run?**
 Yes it does!
 Install all the requirements and follow the instructions above.